Geoluminate/geoluminate/docs/contributing/before_you_start.md

 # Before you start

-This guide is mainly for experienced Django developers that may wish to contribute to the development of the core Geoluminate framework.
-If you are looking for information on how to develop a Geoluminate-powered web application for your research community, please see the [Developer Guide](#developer-guide).
+This guide is mainly for experienced Django developers that may wish to contribute to the development of the core FairDM framework.
+If you are looking for information on how to develop a FairDM-powered web application for your research community, please see the [Developer Guide](#developer-guide).

 ## Code of Conduct